 Each Diocesan Synod is elected for 3 years with an annual session lasting three days and generally held in September; these sessions are known as “Ordinary Sessions”.
 The Bishop determines the time and place for a session of Synod and issues a summons to the members to attend.

-The fourth session of the 46th Synod, which is the Episcopal Electoral Synod, will be held from Thursday 8 – Saturday 10 November 2018 in Goulburn.
+The fifth session of the 46th Synod will be held from Friday 6 – Sunday 8 September 2019 in Goulburn.